davila00/2021-fall-cpsc-240-lab-demos/README.md

 ### libPuhfessorP.so

 Some subdirectory demos make use of the libPuhfessorP shared object.
 However, those shared objects are setup to be ignored by git.
 Therefore, a simple clone of this repository might not work as-is.

+You'll find each demo utilizing libPuhfessorP.so has a symlink inside that points to *libPuhfessorP.so* at the root of this repository.
+In turn, *libPuhfessorP.so* at the root of this repository is actually just another symlink which points to a specific version of that library.

+It is that specific version that should be downloaded and placed at the root of this repository for the demos to work.
+For example, at the time of this writing the latest SO file is *libPuhfessorP.v0.11.2.so*, which can be downloaded from the [Deploy Repository](https://github.com/puhfessor-p-cpsc-240/libPuhfessorP-deploy).
+You may download older versions of the SO by sifting through the list of commits.

 You will need to manually copy+paste the latest copy of libPuhfessorP into each of those demo directories before they will work.

 ## Git Tags